murtuzaalisurti/better/README.md

 ### 1. Create a workflow

-Create a workflow file inside `.github/workflows` folder of your repository (create it if it doesn't exist) with the following content:
+Create a workflow file inside `.github/workflows` folder (create if it doesn't exist) of your repository with the following content:

 ```yaml
 name: Code Review